rvalverde-12/Cyclistics-bikes_Project/README.md

 ### **Data Overview**

-5,800 bicycles and 600 docking stations installed around Chicago. <br>
+* 5,800 bicycles and 600 docking stations installed around Chicago. <br>
-[Dataset](https://divvy-tripdata.s3.amazonaws.com/index.htm) consists of 12 CSV files each per month with 13 columns and 5,859,061 rows.
+* [Dataset](https://divvy-tripdata.s3.amazonaws.com/index.htm) consists of 12 CSV files each per month with 13 columns and 5,859,061 rows. <br>
-Data is stored in Amazon Web Server and is owned by Motivate International Inc under this [license](https://ride.divvybikes.com/data-license-agreement).
+* Data is stored in Amazon Web Server and is owned by Motivate International Inc under this [license](https://ride.divvybikes.com/data-license-agreement).

 ### ROCCC approach is used to determine the credibility of the data